Yesterday, I was able to visit another private club in Southern California. I made my way out to Palm Desert for a round at Monterey Country Club.

 By the time we made our last turn onto the West nine, the course had completely opened up.
-It’s funny how much things cleared out after such a busy day, especially considering late afternoon is the best time to play in the desert (except for maybe first thing in the morning).
+It’s funny how much things cleared out after such a busy day, especially considering late afternoon is great time to play in the desert (rivaled only by playing first thing in the morning).
 The weather was cooler and it was absolutely gorgeous out there as we zipped around the last nine in about an hour.
 In the end, five hours for all 27 holes was a pretty nice pace.

 Monterey Country Club is yet another traditional Ted Robinson desert course.
 There are so many of his designs out there, and like most of the rest, they all tend to blend together.
 In that, they are nice courses with decent layouts, beautiful scenery and pretty landscaping, but you’d be hard-pressed to pick any of them out in a line-up.
 In the end, I’d probably say that Monterey is a nicer version of Rancho Las Palmas, which happens to be right across the street.